Pull to refresh

 Won the 2025 Gruber Genetics Prize ($500,000) for bacterial immunity discoveries

 Every major tool in genetic engineering β€” from the enzymes that cut DNA in the 1970s to CRISPR gene editing β€” started as a defense weapon bacteria use against viruses.
-Two research teams just revealed that bacteria carry roughly three times more of these weapons than anyone realized, identifying millions of antiviral proteins across tens of thousands of genomes using machine-learning models that can flag a new defense system in five minutes.
+Two teams revealed bacteria carry three times more weapons than anyone realized, identifying millions of antiviral proteins from tens of thousands of genomes using machine-learning models that flag a new defense system in five minutes.